facebookincubator/velox/velox/docs/develop/cache.rst

 support for O_DIRECT writes, and the ability to perform asynchronous discard operations.
 These features combine to enhance storage efficiency, improve performance, and optimize disk management.

-NOTE: Commands below were ran successfully for worker machines of Amazon EC2 r6 instances with CentOS.
+NOTE: Commands below were ran successfully for worker machines of Amazon EC2 r6 instances with CentOS Stream 9.

 .. code-block:: bash